 How might scleroderma be treated?

-Currently, there is not a cure for scleroderma, however treatments are available to relieve symptoms and limit damage.
-Treatment will vary depending on your symptoms.
+There is no cure for scleroderma, but treatments are available to relieve symptoms and limit damage to organs.
+Treatment varies depending on each person's symptoms.

-The following medications may be used to treat scleroderma:
+Medications that may be used to treat scleroderma include: